maxaalexeeva/maxaalexeeva.github.io/employment.markdown

 - Present:

-  - Serving as a key researcher and developer for the [HEURISTICS project](https://github.com/clulab/habitus) under the DARPA Habitus program, working on neuro-symbolic information extraction systems,  with the tasks including data collection, rule-based extraction, model training, and large-language model (LLM) fine-tuning and output evaluation in the agronomy domain
+  - Serving as a key researcher and developer for the [HEURISTICS project](https://github.com/clulab/habitus) under the DARPA Habitus program, working on neuro-symbolic information extraction systems,  with the tasks including data collection, rule-based extraction, model training, and large-language model (LLM) fine-tuning and output evaluation
   - Developing datasets: defining tasks, preparing annotation guidelines and training materials, collecting annotations using crowdsourcing and in-house annotation, and conducting quality control
   - Providing onboarding and mentorship support to junior researchers